 - You never have to make monthly payments towards it.

-The first point, as seen in some of our previous articles, protects borrowers from being unable to pay off the reverse mortgage at the end of the loan from their remaining equity.
+The first point, as seen in our reverse mortgage articles, protects borrowers from being unable to pay off the reverse mortgage at the end of the loan from their remaining equity.
 This protects borrowers substantially by ensuring that they or their families don’t become burdened financially should they move or pass away.

 The second point ensures that you are in full possession of your home and can thereby access your full home equity to be able to use the money.
 This actually protects both you and the lender.
 It protects you because by removing any existing mortgage, you are protected from losing your home for not paying it; it also protects the lender from this happening – they would lose out if this happened as well.